philsbln/draft-tiesel-quic-unreliable-http/draft-tiesel-quic-unreliable-http.md

 Stream Mapping for draft-ietf-quic-http-04
 ------------------------------------------

-The control stream always uses a reliable stream to ease state keeping.
+The control stream MUST alway use a reliable stream to ease state keeping.

 When indicated by the ```Transport-Response-Reliability``` HTTP header, the server SHOULD open the data stream as unreliable stream.